the-teachingRSE-project/competencies/summarised_competencies.md

 #### Web-development RSE
 Web services have to offer users (which may include the public) a usable and accessible interface and yet be functional, interoperable in the provided data formats, whilst also offering security and data integrity.
 The RSE balancing these contrasting needs communicates the trade-offs made with the involved stakeholders.
-As elsewhere, adhering to the values in @sec:values provides guidance.

 #### Legal-RSE
 Creating, composing, and then publishing research software having different sources and licenses has legal constraints.